eXeC64/Rosella/README.md

 Usage
 -----
 Compilation required Go 1.1.2 or later.
-Just run `make` to compile Rosella.

-Command line options can be found by running `ircd -h`.
+Command line options can be found by running `Rosella -h`.

 ###x.509 Certificate###
 Rosella expects you to provide a valid x.509 certificate and private key.